 Appraiser judgment prevails in all decisions regarding individual parcel valuation.
 A value is selected based on general and specific data pertaining to the parcel, neighborhood, and the market.
 The appraiser determines which available value estimate is appropriate and may adjust for particular characteristics and conditions as they occur.
-This year's values increase in uniformity in both populations.
-We recommend posting them for the 2012 assessment roll.
+We recommend posting them for the 2013 assessment roll.